-Project Component Project Activities Potential Effect Mitigation Measures/ Commitments Proposed Timmins- Porcupine Station Operations and Maintenance Future Utility Maintainability In cases where existing/new utilities fall into the proposed facility footprint, or where the proposed facility structure restricts future access to these utilities, a formal agreement will be established with the respective utility owner, to ensure long-term accessibility and maintainability of the utilities.
+Project Component Project Activities Potential Effect Mitigation Measures/ Commitments Monitoring/Future Work Commitments Proposed Timmins- Porcupine Station Operations and Maintenance Future Utility Maintainability In cases where existing/new utilities fall into the proposed facility footprint, or where the proposed facility structure restricts future access to these utilities, a formal agreement will be established with the respective utility owner, to ensure long-term accessibility and maintainability of the utilities.
+Post- construction inspections of the new utility infrastructure shall be undertaken for applicable works upon completion of the construction works to document condition.
 Construction of station and ancillary components Spatial utility conflicts Utility serviceability effects due to design requirements and construction Where feasible, all work shall follow applicable standards / policies provided by the public and private utility providers.
 Coordinate construction scheduling, as required.
 During detailed design, develop and implement a detailed Utility Infrastructure Relocation Plan that identifies all utilities anticipated to be impacted by the construction works, all relevant utility agencies and authorities, and outlines the approach to the utility relocation process.
 During detailed design, additional investigations and surveys will be performed to field locate and verify the existing utilities within the Study Area and document their condition.
 Undertake pre-submission consultation with the relevant regulatory authorities to develop an early approach to securing the permits and approvals for utility infrastructure works to ensure they proceed in a timely manner to support the design and construction schedule.
 In the event unexpected utility conflicts are encountered during construction, these will be documented and communicated immediately to Ontario Northland and all relevant stakeholders.
 A field conflict resolution process will be implemented to mitigate the conflict and will include input from all relevant stakeholders.
-Ontario Northland will relocation plan.
-In the event of damage resulting in service interruptions during construction, the damage will be reported immediately to Ontario Northland and all relevant and the relocation schedule due to the unknown conflict.
+Ontario Northland will be notified at the first indication of a delay to their relocation schedule due to the unknown conflict.
 Ontario Northland will review the impact of the delay on the overall utility relocation plan.
-1
+In the event of damage resulting in service interruptions during construction, the damage will be reported immediately to Ontario Northland and Utility Owner representatives, and all work adjacent to the damaged utility will stop to prevent further damage.